avadheshy/oops/README.md

 A run-time Polymorphism is also, called as dynamic polymorphism where it gets resolved into the run time.

 ### 4.2 method overriding
+Method overriding is an ability of any object-oriented programming language that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
+When a method in a subclass has the same name, same parameters or signature and same return type(or sub-type) as a method in its super-class, then the method in the subclass is said to override the method in the super-class.
 Example:
 ```python
 from abc import ABC,abstractmethod